-Your GAP insurance refund will be equal to the amount that’s left on your loan minus your deductible.
+Your GAP insurance refund will equal the amount left on your loan minus your deductible.
 For example, if there is $3,000 left on your loan after your vehicle is totaled, and your deductible is $500, you will receive $2,500.

 GAP auto insurance does not cover engine malfunctions, fender benders, and similar accidents.

 Remember, the payout for this coverage is triggered only if a vehicle is totaled in a covered accident.
-Collision and comprehensive coverages pay for any damage to your car, and mechanical protection coverage pays for engine failure.
+That said, collision and comprehensive coverages pay for any damage to your car, and mechanical protection coverage pays for engine failure.

 GAP insurance covers theft.

 Whether you want to include GAP insurance in your quote or the coverage is included with the lease agreement, now you know how it works.
-It’s essential to calculate when exactly you will stop needing it so that you can cancel it and save money.
+However, it’s essential to calculate when exactly you will stop needing it so that you can cancel it and save money.

 As with any other insurance coverages, the offers vary across the market.
-Since there are more than 30 companies in the US that offer GAP insurance, negotiating and shopping around pays out more than ever.
+Since more than 30 companies in the US offer GAP insurance, negotiating and shopping around pays out more than ever.

 What is GAP insurance, and how does it work after a car is totaled?